csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 </figure>

-Looking at the CrUX data, their visitors’ RTT times are in line with the slowest 25% of RTT times globally—this is a client who needs to optimise for latency.
+Looking at the CrUX data, their visitors’ RTT times are in line with the slowest 25% of RTT times globally — this is a client who needs to optimise for latency.
 By self-hosting the majority of these resources, we can immediately regain a lot of ground.

 #### Key Takeaway

-Although connections aren’t as scary as they used to be, setting new connections up is pure latency—avoid doing so, particularly on the Critical Path.
+Although connections aren’t as scary as they used to be, setting new connections up is pure latency — avoid doing so, particularly on the Critical Path.

 ### Avoid Redirects